-6.2 Armv8.1-M+Helium
+4.2 Armv8.1-M+Helium

-For an introduction to Armv8.1-M+Helium, we refer back to Section 3.2.2.
+For an introduction to Armv8.1-M+Helium, we refer back to Section 2.2.2.

 Cortex-M55.
-The Cortex-M55 SWOG [Armk] provides detailed microarchitectural information that can be converted into a SLOTHY model.
+The Cortex-M55 software optimization guide [Armk] (SWOG) provides very detailed microarchitectural information that can converted into a precise SLOTHY model for the Cortex-M55 processor.
 The most important points are the following: First, Cortex-M55 is a dual-beat implementation of Helium, that is, every Helium instruction runs for two cycles.
-In terms of the SLOTHY, this means that the throughput of Helium instructions is modelled as 1/2.
-Second, there are separate Helium execution pipelines for (a) load/store, (b) integer, and (c) floating point / integer multiplication instructions, which are modelled as separate "execution units" in the SLOTHY model.
-Third, the SWOG details the latencies of Helium instructions, which are reflected in our SLOTHY model, including some latency exceptions because of forwarding paths.
+In terms of the SLOTHY model, this means that the throughput of all Helium instructions is modelled as 1/2.
+Second, there are separate Helium execution pipelines for (a) load/store, (b) integer, and (c) floating point / integer multiplication instructions, which are modelled as separate "execution units" in the sense of the SLOTHY model.
+Third, the SWOG details the latencies of Helium instructions, which are reflected in our SLOTHY model.
+We also include a latency exception for integer multiplications VMULx, which generally have a latency of 2 cycles, but forward to immediately following vector-store operations without stall.